The AudioNotch Tinnitus Treatment Blog

 Tinnitus Treatment Research: Memantine Drug Therapy

-An interesting new paper has shown evidence that the administration of memantine, a drug that block NMDA-type glutamate receptors, may reduce the volume of chronic tinnitus.
+An interesting new paper has shown evidence that the administration of memantine, a drug that block NMDA-type glutamate receptors , may reduce the volume of chronic tinnitus.
 The research was performed in animals, although tinnitus response was measured by an indirect correlate (tinnitus-associated behaviour).
-Click here for the paper.
+Click...

 Tinnitus Research: Maladaptive Plasticity